observerw/openai-batch/README.md

 python runner.py
 ```

-Then a daemon will be started.
-Within 24 hours, the daemon will automatically download the results and save them.
+Then a task will be scheduled.
+Within 24 hours, the task will automatically download the results and save them.